eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Experience in dealing with large scale AI problems, ideally in the generative-AI field.
 	- Demonstrated expertise in large vision-language models for diverse real-world applications, e.g. classification, detection, question-answering, etc.
 	- Published research in areas of machine learning at major conferences (***NeurIPS, ICML, EMNLP, CVPR***, etc.) and/or journals.
-	- Strong high-level programming skills (e.g., Python), frameworks and tools such as DeepSpeed, Pytorch lightning, kuberflow, TensorFlow, etc.
+	- Strong high-level programming skills (e.g., Python), frameworks and tools such as ***DeepSpeed, Pytorch lightning, kuberflow, TensorFlow***, etc.
 	- Strong written and verbal communication skills to operate in a cross functional team environment.
 	- The base salary range for this full-time position in our hub locations of San Francisco, New York, or Seattle, is $176,000 - $240,960.
 Compensation packages at Scale include base salary, equity, and benefits.
 The range displayed on each job posting reflects the minimum and maximum target for new hire salaries for the position, determined by work location and additional factors, including job-related skills, experience, interview performance, and relevant education or training.
 Your recruiter can share more about the specific salary range for your preferred location during the hiring process.
 Scale employees are also granted Stock Options that are awarded upon board of director approval.
 You'll also receive benefits including, but not limited to: Comprehensive health, dental and vision coverage, retirement benefits, a learning and development stipend, and generous PTO.
 Additionally, this role may be eligible for additional benefits such as a commuter stipend.
 + skill set: